FirePheonix/AdvancedJarvis/README.md

-# Semi-Automatic, AI-Enhanced, Voice-Controlled, Computer Vision-Powered Web Browser
+# Semi-Automatic, AI-Enhanced, Voice-Controlled, Computer Vision-Powered Web Application
 ## Overview

 This project aims to build an innovative web browser application that integrates advanced technologies like computer vision, AI enhancements, and voice control.
 It offers a semi-automatic experience, featuring components such as a computer vision-powered mathematics interpreter, a voice-commanded assistant (Jarvis), and a scribble calculator.
+Handles

 ## Features